-1.4 Management of XML Namespaces in Standardized DCPs
+4.3 Management of XML Namespaces in Standardized DCPs

 UPnP specifications make extensive use of XML namespaces.
-This allows separate DCPs, and even separate components of an individual DCP, to be designed independently and still avoid name collisions when they share XML documents.
+This enables separate DCPs, and even separate components of an individual DCP, to be designed independently and still avoid name collisions when they share XML documents.
 Every name in an XML document belongs to exactly one namespace.
 In documents, XML names appear in one of two forms: qualified or unqualified.
 An unqualified name (or no-colon-name) contains no colon (":") characters.
 An unqualified name belongs to the document's default namespace.
 A qualified name is two no-colon-names separated by one colon character.
-The no-colon-name before the colon is the qualified name's namespace prefix, the no-colon-name after the colon is the qualified name's "local" name (meaning local to the namespace identified by the namespace prefix).
+The no-colon-name before the colon is the qualified name's namespace prefix, the no-colon-name after the colon is the qualified name (meaning local to the namespace identified by the namespace prefix).
 Similarly, the unqualified name is a local name in the default namespace.

 The formal name of a namespace is a URI.
 The namespace prefix used in an XML document is not the name of the namespace.
-The namespace name is, or should be, globally unique.
+The namespace name shall be globally unique.
 It has a single definition that is accessible to anyone who uses the namespace.
 It has the same meaning anywhere that it is used, both inside and outside XML documents.
 The namespace prefix, however, in formal XML usage, is defined only in an XML document.
-It must be locally unique to the document.
-Any valid XML no-colonname may be used.
-And, in formal XML usage, no two XML documents are ever required to use the same namespace prefix to refer to the same namespace.
-The creation and use of the namespace prefix was standardized by the W3C XML Committee in [XML-NMSP] strictly as a convenient local shorthand replacement for the full URI name of a namespace in individual documents.
+It shall be locally unique to the document.
+Any valid XML no-colon-name may be used.
+And, in formal XML usage, different XML documents may use different namespace prefixes to refer to the same namespace.
+The creation and use of the namespace prefix was standardized by the W3C XML Committee in [32] strictly as a convenient local shorthand replacement for the full URI name of a namespace in individual documents.